madprops/blog/docs/lockets.md

 I want to have a way to have the computer/ai have a peek at this data and respond to me only the necesary safe information I request it.

-I decided to bake this into my LLM client called Meltdown.
+I decided to bake this into my LLM client called `Meltdown`.

 I created a new feature called `Lockets`.